-1 Gordes: A Picture-Perfect Hilltop Village
+1. Gordes: A Picture-Perfect Hilltop Village

-This picture-perfect hilltop village is justifiably listed as one of the Plus Beaux Villages de France (Most Beautiful Villages of France).
-The lovely setting of the village (40 kilometers from Avignon) has attracted famous artists including Victor Vasarély and Marc Chagall.
-As a typical village perché (perched village), Gordes stands dramatically on a steep promontory overlooking the landscape.
-Its perched location protected against invasions during the Middle Ages.
-The 16th-century Château de Gordes dominates the village with its immense fortifications and medieval towers.
-The château is open to the public and houses the Pol Mara Museum.
-Near the castle at the Place du Château, tourists will enjoy the lively ambience of the cafés, restaurants, and souvenir shops.
+Justifiably listed as one of the "Plus Beaux Villages de France" (Most Beautiful Villages of France), this picture-perfect hilltop village began to attract artists in the mid-20th century, including Victor Vasarély, Marc Chagall, and Pol Mara.
+As a typical village perché (perched village), Gordes stands dramatically on a steep promontory overlooking the landscape (40 kilometers from Avignon).
+Its nearly inaccessible location protected against invasions during the Middle Ages.
+An imposing ancient fortress, the Château de Gordes, dominates the village with its immense fortifications and crenellated towers.
+Open to the public for visits, the château now houses the Pol Mara Museum.
+Near the castle at the Place du Château are many cafés, restaurants, and souvenir shops.

 Accommodation: Where to Stay in Gordes

-2 Ménerbes From A Year in Provence
+2. Ménerbes from A Year in Provence

-3 Lourmarin: Provençal Festivals and Art de Vivre
+3. Lourmarin: Provençal Festivals and Art de Vivre

-Lourmarin, another of the Luberon's Most Beautiful Villages, offers a taste of the Provençal art de vivre (art of living).
+Lourmarin, yet another of the "Most Beautiful Villages" in the Luberon, offers a taste of the Provençal art de vivre (art of living).
 In a protected valley at the foot of the Luberon Mountains, Lourmarin is sheltered from the Mistral winds and enjoys pleasant, sunny days.
-The village is filled with outdoor cafés, bustling bistros, excellent restaurants, and inviting hotels as well as artisan boutiques and art galleries.
+The village is filled with outdoor cafés, bustling bistros, excellent restaurants, and inviting hotels, as well as artisan boutiques and art galleries.

 Accommodation: Where to Stay in Lourmarin

-4 Roussillon: A Village Perched on an Ochre Cliff
+4. Roussillon: A Village Perched on an Ochre Cliff

 Accommodation: Where to Stay in Roussillon